ZAHON/qwik-primitives/packages/primitives/src/components/breadcrumbs/README.md

 ### Disabled link

-Use the `disabled` prop on `Breadcrumbs.Link` component to disable a link while keeping it accessible for screen readers.
+Use the `disabled` prop on `Breadcrumbs.Link` to disable a link while keeping it accessible for screen readers.

 ```tsx
 import { component$ } from '@builder.io/qwik';